rtavenar/ml4ts_ensai/_sources/contents/align/align4ml.md

 ## Classification

+### Nearest neighbors

 First, the similarity measures presented in this chapter can be used in conjunction with nearest-neighbor classifiers.
+To do so, it suffices to compute DTW (or any other time-series-specific) between a test time series $\mathbf{x}$ and all the series from the training set, and then assign a label to $\mathbf{x}$ based on a voting strategy.

+Note however that nearest neighbor searches in standard euclidean spaces are usually fastened by smart indexing strategy that are no longer available when using DTW in place of Euclidean distance.
+A typical example is the use of triangular inequality to prune the set of candidate neighbors (recall that DTW does not satisfy the triangular inequality).

 ````{admonition} tslearn tip
 :class: tip, dropdown